 |2.1 to 3.0||50%|

-In patients with both hematologic toxicity and hepatic insufficiency, the lower of the doses based on the corresponding starting dose of Vinorelbine determined from Table 5 and Table 6 should be administered.
+In patients with both hematologic toxicity and hepatic impairment, administer the lower of the doses based on the corresponding starting dose of Vinorelbine determined from the above schemas.

 - 5% Dextrose Injection, USP